How AI Is Changing Software Engineering

 This isn’t about vibes or guessing.
 It’s about context.

 The better your prompt, the better your result.
+Call it prompt engineering if you want.
 AI rewards clarity and intent.
 If you can’t explain what you want clearly, you won’t get it.

 Business Context Matters More Than Syntax